2arnav4/Alcovia/DECISIONS.md

 - Delete versus edit keeps the tombstone.
 - A failed automation delivery is retried and can later become delivered.
 - Duplicate notification sink calls create one notification.
+- Concurrent sync requests create one automation attempt for the same event.
+- A session completed on an older UTC date is not added to today's focus total.
 - The mobile Sync Lab was checked at a 390 by 844 viewport and the conflict controls worked without console errors.

+## What is still outside the code

+- Express needs a public HTTPS URL so n8n Cloud can call `/api/notifications/sink`.
+A deployed backend or a temporary tunnel can be used.
+- `n8n-workflow.json` must be imported and published in the user's n8n Cloud workspace.
+- The production webhook URL must be put in `server/.env` as `N8N_WEBHOOK_URL`.
+- The public sink URL must be put in `server/.env` as `NOTIFICATION_SINK_URL`.
+- The public backend base URL must be put in the root `.env` as `EXPO_PUBLIC_API_BASE_URL`.
+- The five minute demo video still has to be recorded.

+These are deployment and submission steps.
+No core Feature A, Feature B, sync conflict or Express API code is left unfinished after this pass.

+## Optional extensions not built

+- Two-way n8n actions back into the app
+- Starting the automation from n8n instead of Express
+- Three or more device profiles in the dev panel
+- Delta sync instead of returning the full canonical state
+- Automated fuzz testing with random operation order
+- A real WhatsApp provider instead of the allowed mock HTTP sink

+The assignment labels these as optional extensions, so they are not required for the core submission.